bihani-g/fce/README.md

 # Calibration Error Estimation Using Fuzzy Binning

+This repository contains code and analyses for the [paper](https://arxiv.org/abs/2305.00543) "Calibration Error Estimation Using Fuzzy Binning".

 ## About fuzzy-binning

 Estimation of calibration error in neural networks is done using metrics based on crisp-binning of prediction probabilities such as ECE and MCE.
 These metrics are vulnerable to the leftward-skew in model prediction probabilities.
 To address this issue, we propose Fuzzy Calibration Error (FCE) that utilizes a fuzzy binning approach.
 Using FCE reduces the impact of probability skew when measuring calibration error.